Seminar for Master students

 Seminar for Bachelor and Master students

-Not in winter semester
+Only in winter semester

 The seminar is intended to substantially prepare students for the application of complex construction materials in load-bearing structures and building envelopes.
 The seminar covers a wide range of different materials going from traditional materials; i.e. concrete, steel, wood and glass; to nowadays lightweight materials; i.e. bio-materials, composites, textiles and polymers.